 Emotional Terrorists/Jerks/Bullies come in two forms: temporary ones and certified ones.
 There are certain situations that can turn most of us into jerks, and we have to be aware of that and work on developing techniques to manage ourselves and reflect on how we are behaving and what impact our behavior can/will have on our environment.

 Plato famously argued in The Republic that a tyrant, however powerful, ultimately suffers in the end by corrupting his own soul.
-We can make a similar argument about the emotional terrorist/jerk/bullies in our lives; they may win at life but they fail as human beings.
+We can make a similar argument about the emotional terrorist/jerk/bullies in our lives; they may win in the moment but they fail [miserably] as human beings.
 Most of my friends, acquaintances, and colleagues have all worked with and for people like this.
 I certainly have.
 However, in 2015, I made the conscious decision to push back when I encounter these people or walk away from them depending on the situation.

 According to Researchers from Mount Sinai Hospital in New York bullies’ brains are wired to get enjoyment from picking on others.
 According to the researchers, “bullying is motivated by a neurological disorder, whereby the brain activates a reward response to aggressive activity“.
 The study essential shows there is a faulty neurotransmitter which reduces activity in the part of the brain that usually creates an aversion to violence.
 A personality disorder is an enduring pattern of inner experience and behavior that blatantly deviates from the expectations of the individual’s culture.
 It is often pervasive and inflexible.